Sladozevik/CarND-Vehicle-Detection-master/writeup_template.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.
+#### 1. This is writeup that includes all the rubric points and how i have addressed each one.

-You're reading it!

 #### Import Modules, Load images and show images that we will work on

-As a first step in cell 1 to 3 I have imported modules for project, loaded images from folders and showed radnomly 10 images from Cars and Non Cars data set.
+As a first step in cell 1 to 3 I have imported modules for project, loaded images from folders and showed randomly 10 images from Cars and Non Cars data set.
 Here is example of Cars and Non Cars images:

 ![alt text][image1]

+Number of Car images 8792

+Number of Non-Car images 8968

 ### Histogram of Oriented Gradients (HOG)